weaviate/weaviate-io/developers/weaviate/quickstart/index.md

     1. [Cohere](https://docs.cohere.ai/reference/embed), or
     1. [Hugging Face](https://huggingface.co/docs/api-inference/index).

-The free tiers for all of them will be sufficient for you to follow along.
+The free tiers for any of them will be sufficient for you to follow along.

 :::info Is something broken?
 We want you to have the best experience possible here.
 So if you find that something here doesn't work, or doesn't make sense, please let us know!
 You can: